henriquecustodia/blog/src/posts/let-s-talk-about-standalone-components-in-angular.md

 ...
 ```

-The code above has the new properties called `standalone` and `imports`.
+The code above has two new properties called `standalone` and `imports`.

 But, what's it means?

 * **standalone:** It marks the component as a standalone component and enables all features related to it.
-* **imports:** It allows a component to import Directives, Pipes, Others Component, and existing NgModules.
+* **imports:** It allows a component to import Directives, Pipes, Other Components, and existing NgModules.

-### Oh, can I import a component directly into another component?
+### Oh, can we import a component directly into another component?

-Exactly!
-We don't need to use a NgModule just to register components anymore.
+Yes, we can!
+We don't need to create a NgModule just to register components anymore.
 With standalone components, we can import a component into another component, and **Aha!** it just works.

 Let's see a quick example of it.